Mundi: Mundi Tehsil Banao Samiti

 The demand for making Mundi a tehsil was a multi-purpose demand of the area.
 For which the work of connecting people on social networking sites was done by the youth of the city in 2015.
 Connecting with this campaign by NP, a meeting was organized in Rathore Dharamshala.
 In which both the parties Congress and BJP joined and the rural people of the area also participated.It was decided by the committee that the proposal letter of the villages joining the tehsil would be collected and sent to the government and the demand would be fulfilled.
 Santosh Rathore, Uttampal Singh Purani, Narayan Patel, Nitin Bhagat, Lokesh Rathore, Shreyansh Jain, Dharmendra Rathore, Amit Khanuja, Rajnarayan Mandloi, Gaurav Mahajan, Nikhil Solanki, etc., were completed by the members in collecting the proposal letter.In the 2018 assembly elections, this demand was placed by the state government by Narayan Patel from the Congress.
 In 2020, MLA Narayan Patel resigned after the demand was not fulfilled and this demand was again placed in front of the government after contesting from the BJP.
-On September 24, 2021, the order letter of Mundi tehsil was issued by the Chief Minister of the state and on September 28, 2021, the committee and the people of the city were conveyed.
+On 24 September 2021, the order letter of Mundi tehsil was issued by the Chief Minister of the state and on 28 September 2021, the committee and the people of the city were conveyed.

 Education

 The district is served well by several educational institutes, comprising both the private and public sectors.
 There is a government post-graduate degree college in the city.along with several English and Hindi medium schools and colleges.
 These institutions offer degrees in both the science and the arts.
 This district is the best educational district in the Nimar region.
-Ranks of districts: 1) Khargone, 2) Khandwa, and 3) Barwani.